denoland/docs/runtime/fundamentals/http_server.md

 :::note

 Note the `cancel` function above.
 This is called when the client hangs up the connection.
-It is important to make sure that you handle this case, as otherwise the server will keep queuing up messages forever, and eventually run out of memory.
+It is important to make sure that you handle this case, otherwise the server will keep queuing up messages forever, and eventually run out of memory.